syncfusion-content/ej2-grid-docs/ej2-javascript/grid/filtering/filtering.md

 # Filtering in ##Platform_Name## Grid control

-Filtering allows you to view particular records based on filter criteria.
-To enable filtering in the Grid, set the [`allowFiltering`](../../api/grid/#allowfiltering) to true.
-Filtering options can be configured through [`filterSettings`](../../api/grid/filterSettings/).
+Filtering is a powerful feature in the Syncfusion Grid control that enables you to selectively view data based on specific criteria.
+It allows you to narrow down large datasets and focus on the information you need, thereby enhancing data analysis and decision-making.

 To use filter, inject the [`Filter`](../../api/grid/filter/) module in the grid.